5,550m/18,204ft at Kala Patthar

 - There are telephones in some villages along the trekking routes from which you can make international calls.
 All our guides are equipped with local mobile phone.
 You may wish to pass the number of our guide to your family for the callback or you can make a call from the guides mobile and pay him directly for the international calls too.

 Can I use credit cards in the places I visit in trekking?

 - No, during the trek you need to pay everything by cash.
-And Please don't forget to exchange the currency in local Nepali Rupees before you start your journey.
+And Please do not forget to exchange the currency in local Nepali Rupees before you start your journey.

 How much additional money do I need per day?